ooples/pine_script_docs/source/concepts/Text_and_shapes.rst

   See this `Exploring Unicode <https://www.tradingview.com/script/0rFQOCKf-Exploring-Unicode/>`__ script to get an idea of what can be done with Unicode characters.
-- The color or size of text can sometimes be controlled using function parameters, but no inline attributes (like bold, italics, monospace, etc.) can be attributed.
+- The color or size of text can sometimes be controlled using function parameters, but no inline formatting (bold, italics, monospace, etc.) is possible.
 - Text from Pine scripts always displays on the chart in the Trebuchet MS font, which is used in many TradingView texts, including this one.